 a first resampling component for resampling the multiple surface images to the second resolution;

-a parameter estimating component for estimating the parameters (M, C) ) of the linear relationship that relates the surface image sensor measurement for pixels of a surface image to the surface reflectance for pixels of the reference image;
+a parameter estimating component for estimating the parameters (M, C) ) of the local linear relationship that relates the surface image sensor measurement for pixels of a surface image to the surface reflectance for pixels of the reference image;

 a second resampling component for resampling the estimated parameters to the first resolution; and

-a surface reflectance estimating component for estimating the surface reflectance for each pixel of the surface images using the resampled parameters.
+a surface reflectance estimating component for estimating the surface reflectance for each pixel of the given wavelength band of the surface images using the resampled parameters.

+The parameter estimating component may estimate the parameters (M, C) using a least squares estimate for each pixel of the reference image inside a sliding window.
+The parameter estimating component may estimate two parameters (M,C) in which case the sliding window may use at least two pixels using the equation MC=ρt1-1 DN, where ρt and DN are row vectors of the ρt and DN values inside the sliding window, respectively.

-The first resolution may be higher than the second resolution in which case the first resampling component downsamples the multiple surface images and the second resampling component upsamples the at least one parameter.
+The first resolution may be higher than the second resolution in which case the first resampling component downsamples the multiple surface images and the second resampling component upsamples the estimated parameters.

 The modelling component may include a boundary pixel component for treating bounding pixels of the surface images by discarding only partially included pixels.